What Automotive Retailers Should Know About Automotive PPC Before Starting on Google

 Budget allocation, bid adjustments

-Track these metrics religiously and establish a regular optimization schedule.
-Weekly reviews for high-spend campaigns and bi-weekly for others is typically sufficient.
+Track these metrics religiously and establish a regular optimization schedule to know whats working and whats not for your automotive ppc performance.
+Weekly reviews for high-spend campaigns and bi-weekly for others is typically sufficient for your digital marketing strategy.

 A/B Testing for Automotive Ads

-Continuous testing is essential for improving performance.
+Continuous testing of compelling ad copy is essential for improving performance.
 For automotive parts retailers, these test elements typically yield the biggest improvements:

 • Technical vs. benefit-focused headlines: Testing whether specifications or benefits drive more clicks